-If you cannot afford to pay these fees, you should ask a Deputy Circuit Clerk for an affidavit to waive fees and court costs.
+If you believe you cannot afford to pay fees and court costs, you should ask a Deputy Circuit Clerk for an affidavit to waive fees and costs.
 You can fill out the affidavit in the Clerk's office.
 The affidavit requires you to list some basic information about your financial situation.
 A Deputy Clerk will review your completed affidavit, and tell you if you meet the legal requirements to have your fees and costs waived.
 If you meet these requirements, you will not have to pay fees and costs.
 If you don't meet these requirements, you must pay fees and costs, but you can ask the Court to review your affidavit later.